Living polymerization: Living ring-opening metathesis polymerization

 With these guidelines in mind, it allows you to create a polymer that is well controlled both in content (what monomer you use) and properties of the polymer (which can be largely attributed to polymer chain length).
-It is important to note that living ring-opening polymerizations can be anionic or cationic.
+Living ring-opening polymerizations can be anionic or cationic.

 Because living polymers have had their termination ability removed, this means that once your monomer has been consumed, the addition of more monomer will result in the polymer chains continuing to grow until all of the additional monomer is consumed.
 This will continue until the metal catalyst at the end of the chain is intentionally removed by the addition of a quenching agent.
 As a result, it may potentially allow one to create a block or gradient copolymer fairly easily and accurately.
 This can lead to a high ability to tune the properties of the polymer to a desired application (electrical/ionic conduction, etc.)